smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::green in color::green
 ::grey in color::grey
 ::grow in size::grow
-::had done previously::had done
+;::had done previously::had done
 ::harmful injuries::injuries
 ::head honcho::honcho
-::heat up::heat
+;::heat up::heat
 ::HIV virus::HIV
 ::hoist up::hoist
 ::hollow tube::tube
-::hurry up::hurry
+;::hurry up::hurry
 ::illustrated drawing::drawing
 ::in a prompt manner::promptly
 ::in need of::need
-::in order to::to
+;::in order to::to
 ::incredible to believe::incredible
 ::indicted on a charge::indicted
-::input into::input
+;::input into::input
 ::integrate together::integrate
 ::integrate with each other::integrate
 ::interdependent on each other::interdependent